Baltic Gas Market

 Total market consumption of the Baltic states is ~4.5 bcm.
 Lithuania is the largest market with ~2.6 bcm, Latvian market is ~1.5 bcm, Estonia ~0.6 bcm.
 Industrial gas use in fertilizer production is dominant consumer in Lithuania, while power and heat production industries are main consumption drivers in Latvia and Estonia.

 The Baltic states have been an "energy island" for a long time, connected only to the Russian gas supply system.
 The European Union is contributor of two gas interconnection projects, connecting Baltics with Finland and Poland.

 Balticconnector connects Estonia and Finland.
 The pipeline was commissioned in January 2020.

-GIPL (Gas Interconnector Poland - Lithuania) will connect Lithuania and Poland.
-The scheduled commissioning is mid 2022.
+GIPL (Gas Interconnector Poland - Lithuania) connects Lithuania and Poland.
+The pipeline was commissioned in May 2022.

 The Baltic region is heavily dominated by Russian gas supplies.
 Alternative supply channels has been considered in recent years.
 Since 2014 the LNG terminal in Klaipeda has served as an alternative LNG entry point in the region.
 However, the need for an effective long-term alternative LNG supply channel is still required.
 The Skulte LNG terminal project, along with Klaipeda LNG terminal and two Estonian projects in Paldiski and Tallinn are under consideration as a long-term solution for LNG import in the region.